-This co-requisite course provides additional help and support for students enrolled in ENGL R101 College Composition.
+This corequisite support course provides additional help and support for ESL students enrolled in ENGL R101 College Composition.
 The course will provide support instruction in areas of the ENGL R101 curriculum where students tend to require more attention.
-It will allow for more concentrated efforts on the core elements of ENGL R101.
+It will allow for more concentrated efforts on the core elements of ENGL R101 for the second language learner.
+Course is offered Pass/No Pass (P/NP) only.